root-project/root/gui/cefdisplay/Readme.md

 ~~~

 3. As it is on 14.03.2019, CEF has problem to compile with gcc.
-Master already [patched](https://bitbucket.org/chromiumembedded/cef/commits/84a5749), but patch is not yet appeared in the distribution.
+Master already [patched](https://bitbucket.org/chromiumembedded/cef/commits/84a5749), but not yet appeared in the distribution.
 Therefore one has to modify cmake/cef_variables.cmake, iserting code at line approx 164:

 ~~~
    if ("${CMAKE_CXX_COMPILER_ID}" STREQUAL "GNU")